jlichtig/TechTrove-E-commerce-Analysis/README.md

 - Create sales incentives and promotional campaigns to boost order volume in seasonally underperforming months (February/June/October).
 - Replace poor-performing Bose Soundsport headphones with over-the-ear Apple AirPod Max - leverage consumers' preference for Apple products while expanding headphone style options.
 - Capitalize on the APAC region's willingness to purchase more expensive - launch a regionally focused ad campaign to boost order volume.
-- Expand gaming monitor offerings to include 32in monitor which is quickly becoming more popular
+- Seize the opportunity presented by the increasing popularity of video gaming by expanding your gaming monitor offerings to include 32in screens, one of the most popular sizes in the market.

 ## **Refunds**
-- Introduce an installment payment option at checkout aimed at reducing refund requests of higher-priced products
+- Introduce an installment payment plan option aimed at reducing refund requests for higher-priced products.
-- Work with marketing to update product descriptions of expensive products to better inform customers of products
+  - Additionally offer customers requesting refunds the option to retroactively participate in the installment payment plan.
+- Collect 'Refund Reason' as part of the refund request form to better understand the most common drivers.

 ## **Loyalty Program:**
 - Based on the overall performance growth from loyalty members, the program should continue to be supported.
-However, in light of the program's subpar performance in late 2022, teams should closely track program KPIs moving into 2023 and reevaluate at the end of Q1 23.
+However, in light of the program's subpar performance in late 2022, teams should closely track program moving into 2023 and reevaluate at the end of Q1 23.
-- Leverage the effectiveness of email marketing channel.
-Work with marketing to expand the email database
+- Leverage the effectiveness of the email marketing channel.
+Work with marketing to expand the email database.
-- Carryout cost-benefit analysis of affiliate marketing channel (low signup rate - 18%) - consider reallocating the budget to support growth of email database or to grow social media impressions which has above average signup rate (52%) but low impressions count (946 social M / 73932 marketing channel count)
+- Carryout cost-benefit analysis of affiliate marketing channel (low signup rate - 18%) - consider reallocating the budget to support growth of email database or to grow social media impressions which has above average signup rate (52%) but low impressions count (946 social media / 73932 marketing channel count)